sheesh19/full-day-html-css-workshop/README.md

 ### Challenge 3 | Going Further
-1. Excellent, now look for a webpage you want to copy.
+1. Excellent, now let's plan out a site that you want to build.
+Start by drawing on a piece of paper.
+Think of the `divs` you need to group things together.
-2. Start to lay out the `HTML tags` on the page.
+2. Make a new `html` file to contain all of your content.
+Start by laying out the `HTML tags` on the page.
-3. Next, begin to give the page some `CSS` and style!
-Try to make the styling as close as possible to the page.
+3. Next, create your `style.css` page.
+Make sure to link it!
+Begin to give the page some `CSS` and style!
+Try to make the styling as close as possible to the page you want to build.
+4. Do you need CSS grid or flexbox to make some of the layout changes?
+5. Use Boostrap & Google Fonts to customise your page!